aduffy70/Protocols/RAD-seq_protocol.md

 ### Perform the ligation:

-12 ul reaction (once again, prepare master mix of 120% needed volume, the enzymes are viscous and large volume is lost by adhesion to the outside of pipette tips).
+12 ul reaction (once again, prepare master mix of 120% needed volume in a 1.5mL tube, the enzymes are viscous and large volume is lost by adhesion to the outside of pipette tips).

 In each reaction:
-  * 9 ul of digested DNA
+  * 9 ul of digested DNA (multipipetter works for this)
-  * 1 ul of EcoRI adaptors (contain barcodes, NOT in master mix!)
+  * 1 ul of EcoRI adaptors (contain barcodes, NOT in master mix!) (multipipetter works)
   * 2 uL Ligation Master Mix